 #TripofWonders Day 5: Gili Trawangan, Lombok Gili T used to be popular for backpackers as a party place.
 But now the island has undergone a transformation and has a more chill vibe.
 Explore the island by foot, or by renting a bike or horse cart.
 There are lots of dive operators to choose from too.
 And would you look at that water!
 It had different shades of blue in real life!
 And the water was so clear, with the sand so fine and white!
 Have you been to Gili T? ?
 Model: @charlene22 #WonderfulIndonesia @indtravel

 It reminded me of the beaches of El Nido where I was just frolicking in a few weeks before this trip.
 The blue waters were like something out of a painting.
 From light to navy blue, signaling how deep those waters are.
-I have this irrational fear of sea waters where I cannot see what’s on the bottom.
+I have this irrational fear of sea water where I cannot see what’s on the bottom.
 So seeing how clear the waters are near the dock really made my heart flutter!